jhertel/Consent-O-Matic/README.md

 All the parameters to `parent` and `target` except `selector` are optional.

-The selection method works by using the css selector from `selector` and then filtering the resulting DOM nodes via the various available filters:
+The selection method works by using the CSS selector from `selector` and then filtering the resulting DOM nodes via the various available filters:

 * `textFilter` filters all nodes that does not include the given text.
 It can also be given as an array `"textFilter":["filter1", "filter2"]` and then it filters all nodes that does not include one of the given text filters.